Best Special Education Resource for Expat Families Moving to Austria

 The operational consequences stack up fast:

-• Five-day appeal deadlines.
+- Five-day appeal deadlines.
 The Bescheid from the Bildungsdirektion is a formal administrative act.
-If you disagree, you have five working days to file a Widerspruch.
-Miss it and the decision becomes legally binding.
+If you disagree, you have five days to file a Widerspruch.
+Miss it and the decision may become legally binding.

-• Everything is in German.
+- Everything is in German.
 Assessment reports, official decrees, consent forms, meeting minutes — all in dense administrative German.
 Standard translators convert words.
-They do not explain that consenting to außerordentlicher status removes your child from standard grading for up to two years.
+They do not explain that außerordentlicher status places a child in Deutschförderklassen or intensive language courses while German proficiency is assessed.

-• The MIKA-D language trap.
-Non-German-speaking children are assessed using the MIKA-D standardized language test upon school entry.
-In the 2024/25 school year, 74.3% of all extraordinary students in primary schools were mandated to attend intensive German language classes due to insufficient German.
-The systemic danger: schools routinely attribute all academic difficulty to language acquisition, delaying investigation of an underlying learning disability — sometimes by years.
+- The MIKA-D language trap.
+Non-German-speaking children may be assessed using a standardized German language test upon school entry.
+In the 2024/25 school year, 74.3% of all extraordinary students in primary schools were in this status due to insufficient German.
+The systemic danger: schools can attribute academic difficulty to language acquisition, delaying investigation of an underlying learning disability — sometimes by years.

-• No automatic resource allocation.
+- No automatic resource allocation.
 Support — a Stützlehrkraft, integration class placement, a school assistant — runs on annual funding cycles.
-Applications submitted after March 1 typically don't receive resources until the following school year.
-Late arrivals routinely wait an entire academic year before formal support is in place.
+Applications can be submitted at any time, but March 1 is the practical target for planning resources for the following school year.
+Late applications may affect when formal support is put in place.

 Generic "special education abroad" advice doesn't help.
 Germany uses different terminology, legal frameworks, and tracking ages.
 UK guidance assumes EHCP enforceability.
 US advice references IDEA protections that don't exist in Austrian law.
 You need a resource built for Austria's specific bureaucratic architecture.